03/ Preserve

 You've spent years building your practice.
 Let's make sure it doesn't fall apart if you can't be there.

 Most practice disruptions aren't permanent.
 A health event, a family crisis, an extended absence — the lawyer comes back.
-But if the practice couldn't survive the gap, there's nothing to come back to.
-This is the work that keeps the firm viable as a going concern, funds the plan you've built, and maintains everything year after year.
+But if the practice couldn't survive in the meantime, there's nothing to come back to.
+This is the work that keeps the firm viable as a going concern, preserves your practice as an asset, funds the plan you've built, and maintains everything year after year.

-“I design & build business insurance programs that keep the firm viable — covering fixed costs, protecting against key revenue losses, and funding the legal agreements that make succession possible.”
+“I design & build business insurance programs that keep the firm viable — covering fixed costs, protecting against key revenue losses, and funding the legal agreements that make a return to practice, or succession, possible.”

 Business Overhead Expense